 Google PageSpeed Insights vs. Lighthouse

 Google PageSpeed Insights combines real-world user and lab data to provide a thorough, easy-to-understand overview of a page’s speed.
-Lighthouse is developer-focused and collects lab data from audits that cover everything from page load speed to web security.
+Lighthouse is developer-focused and collects lab data from audits that cover everything from page load speed and web security to accessibility and best practices.
 Both offer improvement recommendations.

 Google PageSpeed Insights vs. Lighthouse: Overview